arturplt/Scrypture/README.md

    - **🗺️ Exploration**: Category and variety achievements
    - **✨ Special**: High-value and legendary achievements

+### Secret Menu
+1. **Accessing Tools**: Scroll to the bottom of the page to find the "🔐 Secret Menu" section
+2. **Unlocking**: Click the "🔒 LOCKED" button to open the combination lock
+   - **Combination Code**: 2137
+   - **Default Position**: 2136 (only one number needs to be changed)
+   - **Hint**: Try moving just one number from the default position
+3. **Available Tools** (after unlocking):
+   - **🎨 Pixelite**: Click to open the advanced pixel grid converter for image processing
+   - **🎵 Synthesizer**: Click to toggle the 8-Bit synthesizer at the bottom of the page
+4. **Synthesizer Features**:
+   - Use keyboard shortcuts (A-K keys) or click/drag on the piano keyboard
+   - Explore chord progressions organized by genre and mood
+   - Create patterns with the step sequencer
+   - Try Scrypture-themed sound presets for achievements and UI feedback

 ### Available Achievements
 - **First Steps** 🌱 - Complete your first task
 - **Dam Builder** 🏗️ - Complete 10 tasks